jnsfrd/mrkt/blog.md

 - **[Understanding the Ethics of AI in Business](#)**

 ## Author Bio

-[Your Name] is a [Your Title/Occupation] at [scaleoutsystmes.com](https://www.scaleoutsystems.com/) with a background in systems and perfection and experience in AI and machine learning.
-Passionate about leveraging technology to drive business success, [Your Name] is focusing on developing [FEDn](https://www.scaleoutsystems.com/framework), an open federated learning framework that helps companies seamlessly integrate edge AI into their operations.
-With a deep understanding of LLMs and their applications, [Your Name] offers expert insights into transforming workflows through AI.
+[Your Name] is a [Your Title/Occupation] at [scaleoutsystmes.com](https://www.scaleoutsystems.com/) with a background in engineering and computer vision.
+Passionate about leveraging leading technology to enable machine learning solutions without compromising on data ownership and privacy.
+[Your Name] is focused on developing FEDn, an open federated learning framework designed to help companies seamlessly integrate edge AI into their operations.
+With a deep understanding of federated learning and their applications, [Your Name] offers expert insights into machine learning at the edge.

-*Have questions about LLMs?* Reach out at [Contact Information] for expert advice on integrating LLMs into your production workflow.
+*Have questions about federated learning?* Reach out at [Contact Information] for expert advice on integrating federated learning into your production workflow.